Bibbeep/Class-Attendance-API/README.md

 [Postman Documentation](https://www.postman.com/tiketku-api/class-attendance-api/documentation/vrevd2b/api-documentation?workspaceId=e7da5b26-c4b6-455f-ac45-086f7f8271bc&requestId=)

-Class Attendance API is a project built to manage students attendance for on-site and online classes.
+Class Attendance API is a project built to manage student attendance.
 The project has the following features:

 **Authentication**

 * User can register and login with email and password.
+* User can register and login with Google account.
+* User can logout.
 * User can reset their password.

-**Class Registration**
+**Class Enrollment**

-* User can enroll to public classes.
-* User can enroll to private classes via a class token.
+* User can enroll to a class via class token.
-* User can enroll to many private classes under an organization via an organization token.
+* User can enroll to many classes under an organization via an organization token.
 * User can un-enroll classes.

 **Class Listing**

-* User can retrieve public classes information.
 * User can retrieve enrolled classes information.
 * User can retrieve enrolled classes details such as schedules, building, room number, lecturer, video conference link, etc.
-* User can retrieve live information of on-going enrolled classes such as list of students attending, duration passed, etc.

 **Online Attendance**

-* User can submit a code to confirm an attendance to a class.
 * User can scan a QR code to confirm an attendance to a class.
+* User can retrieve live information of attendance status.
-* User can submit a sick leave with documents to a class.
+* User can submit a sick leave with documents to a class with lecturer approval.

 **Presence History**